brandoz2255/Obsidian-Notes/Plans.md

+### **1. Understanding CI/CD**

+**CI/CD** stands for **Continuous Integration** and **Continuous Deployment** (or **Delivery**).
+It’s a set of practices that automate the process of integrating code changes, running tests, and deploying applications.
+Here’s a quick overview:

+- **Continuous Integration (CI)**: Automatically integrates code changes from multiple contributors into a shared repository.
+It typically involves automated testing to ensure code quality.
+- **Continuous Deployment/Delivery (CD)**: Automatically deploys the integrated code to production (or staging) environments.
+Continuous Deployment deploys changes to production automatically, while Continuous Delivery requires manual approval.

+Also want to add the Github actions

 - **Backend Development (Python):**

     - **Setup Base Environment:** Start by setting up a Python environment, possibly using a virtual environment like `venv` or `conda`.